 This all just scratches the surface on local specialties to eat while in Ecuador.
 Yet here are a few more favorites to keep an eye out for during meal times:

 - Fritada – A national dish of well-seasoned fried chunks of pork.
 Look for it in Quito, Otavalo, Gualaceo, and Latacunga, among other highland locations.

 - Locro de Papa – A hearty potato soup that’s made complete with cheese and avocado.
 Find it throughout the highlands, particularly around Quito.

 - Churrasco – Ecuadorian steak & eggs.
 It’s a favorite found throughout the highlands.

 - Bolon – Fried ball of plantains and cheese.
-Eat Ecuador’s most delicious breakfast along the coast, alongside a cafecito.
+Eat Ecuador’s most delicious breakfast along the coast or Galapagos.
+Order with a cafecito.